pypa/hatch/COMMANDS.rst

 ``env``
 ^^^^^^^

-Creates a new virtual env that can later be utilized with the ``use`` command.
+Creates a new virtual env that can later be utilized with the ``shell`` command.

 .. code-block:: bash